 The ISF Music Department offers students in Kindergarten through Grade 12 a context within which to develop their understanding of music.
 Students in grades 1 through 8 cover a general music curriculum, and students in the ISF High School have the opportunity to pursue further music studies at the IGCSE, AP®, or IB level.

-The Kindergarten – Grade 4 music curriculum follows the American elementary music textbook series, “Share the Music.”
+The Kindergarten to Grade 4 music curriculum follows the American elementary music textbook series, “Share the Music.”
 Music classes meet at least once per week in these grades and cover age-appropriate musical concepts.
 Students sing and play rhythm instruments as well as learning the basics of music reading.
-All students in Kindergarten -- Grade 4 perform in concerts twice annually.
+All students in Kindergarten to Grade 4 perform in concerts twice annually.

-In Grade 9, ISF students select either music or art, and the curriculum intensifies.
+In grades 8 - 9, ISF students select either music or art, and the curriculum intensifies.
 Students have music class twice a week and participate in an additional practical music activities.
 For this practical component, students may choose an SLO® ensemble, an outside performance group, or a private lesson.

 The ISF Music Department also offers a number of music ensembles as part of SLO® as well as additional private instrumental or vocal instruction for interested students.

 Music in the ISF High School is an elective and and advanced courses are offered.
 Grade 10 IGCSE Music follows a fixed curriculum of music theory fundamentals and non-western traditional music.
 ISF 10th graders study a western musical work intensively, prepare solo and ensemble pieces on an instrument, and learn to compose.

 IB Diploma and AP® Music